galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 ### 📝 Markdown Comments

-Markdown Comments also display text, but as rendered markdown.
+Markdown Comments also display text but as rendered markdown.
 Editing the text will display the raw text, and selecting anything else will show the Comment in a rendered state.
 They also come with a border and background, and scroll if they overflow.

 ![six markdown comments with example text in different colors](./markdown-comments.png)

 The main use for Markdown Comments is leaving longer, rich-text, explanations or notes.

-Most of the styling for this type of Comment is done with markdown itself, but just like all other Comments they can be assigned a colour, coloring the Comments border and contents.
+Most of the styling for this type of Comment is done with markdown itself, but just like all other Comments, they can be assigned a colour, coloring the Comments border and contents.

 ### 🔲 Frame Comments

 Frame Comments are a bit different from the two types of Comments we just looked at.
-They can only display a short bit of text at the top, and otherwise consist of a faintly coloured box.
+They can only display a short bit of text at the top and otherwise consist of a faintly coloured box.
 They are used to visually group parts of your workflow together, Steps and Comments alike.

 Placing Frame Comments is easy.
 Just select the frame comment tool, and drag around the Steps / Comments you want grouped in a frame.
 Don't worry about the exact placement too much, as you can use the "fit to content" button, to automatically resize the frame to fit your content with a comfortable margin.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lAOvpGRxTk4" title="Galaxy 23.2 - Workflow Comments -  Placing Frame Comments" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Frame Comments also offer a convenience feature, which can help you in quickly re-arranging your Workflows.
-When a Frame Comment is moved, all it's contents stick to it, and are moved along with it.
+When a Frame Comment is moved, all its contents stick to it, and are moved along with it.

-The grouping hierarchy of frame comments is saved on the workflow, so using Text- / Markdown Comments together with Frame Comments, can make it easier for other software to understand your Comments, if they implement support for Workflow Comments.
+The grouping hierarchy of frame comments is saved on the workflow, so using Text- / Markdown Comments together with Frame Comments can make it easier for other software to understand your Comments if they implement support for Workflow Comments.

 ⚠️ A word of caution: When importing your Workflows to Software other than the newest Galaxy version, Comments can be lost.
-Your Workflows will still function perfectly fine, since Workflow Comments are optional and the rest of your Workflow remains backwards compatible when using them.
+Your Workflows will still function perfectly fine since Workflow Comments are optional and the rest of your Workflow remains backwards compatible when using them.

 ### 🖍 Freehand Comments